 Can we compare cheap cameras with expensive?

-Many of our members have asked us how fair it is to compare cameras with very different price points on the quality of the images they capture, even if they fit our criteria for being high-end cameras.
+Is it fair to compare cameras with very different price points on the quality of the images they capture?

 Which one's which?